DETAILED CONDOMS INFORMATION

 Do I have to pay extra for shipping?

-We ship anywhere you want in the world :) We are committed to bring healthy and sustainable condoms to as many people as possible.
+We ship anywhere you want in the world, as long as it is delivered by the French or Swiss Post.
+We are committed to bring healthy and sustainable condoms to as many people as possible.
+We believe that access to quality and safe products should be universal and not depend on your location.

 How long does it take for my order to arrive?

-We work with the Swiss Post, here is a list of the number of days it takes in ECONOMY or PRIORITY depending on the weight of your order and the country you are in.
+We work with the French and Swiss Post, here is a list of the number of days your order will take to reach you.
+It’s also indicated when you checkout.

 Where do you ship from?